clarkWakeland/clarkwakeland.github.io/_pages/swim_bio.md

 ### Getting my feet wet
 I've been swimming for as long as I can remember.
 So long, in fact, I do not remember a time when I didn't know how to swim.

 Like many others, I was introduced to swimming because my parents wanted me to feel safe around water.
 Somewhere along the line I ended up joining a club around age 11-12 and was swimming everyday.
 I wasn't particularly good at this point, but I do remember trying to take a few strokes as possible per length.
 To me, gliding through the water was the most fun part of swimmming.
-That being said, I wasn't particularly enjoying the sport at this point and almost quit on multiple occasions.
+That being said, I wasn't really enjoying the sport at this point and almost quit on multiple occasions.

-My family moved to Austin and for some reason decided not to join a club but instead to swim 3x1500s everyday at the UT rec center.
+My family moved to Austin and for some reason we decided not to join a club but instead to swim 3x1500s everyday at the UT rec center.
 Saying this was boring would be an understatment.

 ### High School (The kiddie pool)
-My freshman year of high school was my first true exposure to the "team" aspect of swimming (or anything, for that matter).
+My freshman year of high school was my first true exposure to the "team" aspect of swimming (or "team" aspect of anything, for that matter).
+I consider myself a pretty quiet person, but back then I hardly talked to anyone.
+Being surrounded by 20 or so other guys really allowed me to open up.
+Initially it seemed scary, but over time I was able to find

 ### College (The Grown Up Pool)
 I could probably write a whole dissertation on my experience swimming in college (in fact, that might be the subject of a later post).